adobe/spectrum-web-components/projects/documentation/content/registry-conflicts.md

 -   Running `yarn list {packagename}` to see which versions are installed
 -   Adding a commonly-valid version to [yarn's resolutions list](https://classic.yarnpkg.com/lang/en/docs/selective-version-resolutions/) in package.json.
--   Running `rm yarn.lock && yarn` to reinstall with resolutions.
+-   Running `yarn` to reinstall with resolutions.

 ## Future